BCYF Snap Shot Photography program

 To take part in the program, you must be a Boston resident between the ages of 16 - 18.
 Youth up to age 21 who are pursing a high school diploma or HiSET/GED are able to apply.

-- attend a John Hancock and Boston Globe kickoff event in June
+- attend a virtual John Hancock and Boston Globe kickoff event in June

 - attend customized professional and life skills workshops virtually on Friday mornings, and